The Ohana of Thomas Booth Cummings in Hawai'i

 Something About Us

-We would like to give a big mahalo to those that have provided information that we have gained from.
-These include Bruce and Inez Baker for their Cummings Genealogy books, Thomas "Tommy" Cummings and Patricia Solomon (Cummings) for their research and contributions, and Kalei Ka'awawaole for kokua with translations, and Harry Prados Jr. for his research and contributions to our family history.
+We would like to give a big mahalo to those that have provided information that we have gained.
+These include Bruce and Inez Baker for their Cummings Genealogy books, Thomas "Tommy" Cummings and Patricia Solomon (Cummings) for their research and contributions, Kalei Ka'awawaole for kokua with translations, and Harry Prados Jr. for his research and contributions to our family history.

 Over the last 10 years we have had to continually amend and update the site with new information that was not available.
 However, as many libraries and sources are continually converting their material towards digital formats we will continue to use the new sources as we can obtain them.
 If there is any information you would like to add, or correct, (we are not perfect, we just try to do the best we can). you may contact us at the email below......Mahalo, Michael Newtson

 Makawao 1847 to 1850

 Bristol County Ancestry